bluss/rfcs/text/0000-composable-internal-iteration.md

 # Summary
 [summary]: #summary

-Add the iterator method `fold_while` that generalizes the existing methods `all`, `any`, `find`, `position` and `fold`.
+Add the iterator method `fold_ok` that generalizes the existing methods `all`, `any`, `find`, `position` and `fold`.
 Iterators can provide one specific traversal implementation for all of them.
-Iterators can additionally implement `rfold_while` to have the same search and fold methods improved through their reversed iterator as well.
+Iterators can additionally implement `rfold_ok` to have the same search and fold methods improved through their reversed iterator as well.

 # Motivation